 Hashing is used for checksums, data integrity verification, password storage (with salt), API signatures, and fingerprinting content.
-MyDevTools Hash Generator runs all major algorithms in the browser without sending your data to a server.
+MyDevTools Hash Generator runs all major algorithms locally without sending your data to a server.

 Algorithm choice depends on the use case.
 MD5 and SHA-1 are broken for security purposes but still used for checksums.
 SHA-256 and SHA-512 are the current standard for security-sensitive contexts.